 We operate a pay on exit system across our Trust sites using number plate recognition technology.
-Car parking spaces are limited and we would recommend that you leave yourself plenty of time to find a parking space before you visit us, especially on our hospital sites.
+Car parking spaces are limited.
+We would recommend that you leave yourself plenty of time to find a parking space especially on our hospital sites.

-We have dedicated parking areas for patients and visitors and you are welcome to park in any spaces that are not signposted as permit holder or staff only.
+We have dedicated parking areas for patients and visitors.
+You are welcome to park in any spaces that are not signposted as permit holder or staff only.
 We also have drop off / pick up areas where you can park for up to 20 minutes free of charge.

 Up to 20 minutes - Free

 Up to 1 hour - £2.00

 Up to 24 hours - £8.00

 Blue Badge Holders